What is an ad exchange?

 To do this, the ad network collects ad inventory from publisher sites or buys the impressions in bulk.
 They then sort through these impressions based on pricing, audience, or other identified parameters from the demand sources, and resell the appropriate digital inventory from various publishers to advertisers.

-However, an ad exchange directly connects publishers and advertisers.
+An ad exchange fulfills a different need, by directly connecting publishers and advertisers.

 Types of ad exchanges